How to Get the Most Service from Your Local Station

 If you are submitting an audio or video tape, DVD, CD or other type of media with your complaint, you should send it to the following address to avoid mail processing damage:

-For additional information on the complaint process for obscene, indecent or profane material, visit the Obscenity, Indecency, and Profanity page.
+For additional information on the complaint process for obscene, indecent or profane material, visit Regulation of Obscenity, Indecency and Profanity.

 Violent Programming.
 Many members of the public have expressed concern about violent television programming and the negative impact such broadcast material may have upon children.
 In response to these concerns, and at the request of 39 members of the U.S. House of Representatives, the FCC conducted a proceeding seeking public comment on violent programming.
 In April 2007, the Commission delivered to Congress a Report recommending that the industry voluntarily commit to reducing the amount of such programming viewed by children.
 The Commission also suggested that Congress consider enacting legislation that would better support parents’ efforts to safeguard their children from such objectionable programming.
-The Commission’s Report can be accessed at April 25, 2007 Report in MB Docket 04-261.
+The Commission’s Report can be accessed at Violent Television programming and Its Impact On Children.

-For more information about this ratings program, including a description of each ratings category, please see the FCC’s V-Chip website.
+For more information about this ratings program, including a description of each ratings category, please see the FCC’s V-Chip website at The V-Chip: Options to Restrict What Your Children Watch on TV.

 Other Broadcasting Content Regulation